 Human Biological Specimens

-Blood samples will be collected as part of the study at the time of patient enrollment, and at 12, 24, and 48 hours.
-For each timepoint, two blue top tube (sodium citrate 4.5 ml) and one purple top tube (EDTA 4 ml) will be obtained.
+Blood samples will be collected as part of the study at the time of patient enrollment, and at 12, 24, and 48 hours (+/- 1hr).
+For each timepoint, two blue top tube (sodium citrate 4.5 ml) or four blue top tube (sodium citrate 2.7ml) and one purple top tube (EDTA 4 ml) will be obtained.

 Laboratory evaluations are part of Aim 3, to determine if inflammation and/or thrombosis is increased by PRP.
 Pro and anti-inflammatory cytokines including IL-6, TNFα, IL-1β, IL-10, IL-8 and GMCSF will be measured by Luminex.
 These will help determine if the intervention is altering systemic inflammation.
 Rotem®, PT, aPTT and coagulation factors, and thrombin generation will be measured as comprehensive assessments of coagulation status, to assess for a potential prothrombotic state postburn and/or induced by PRP.
 Lastly, syndecan-1 will be measured by ELISA as an indicator of the endotheliopathy of burns.

 Once the blood is drawn into the appropriate tube, the tube should be inverted 3 times to mix the anticoagulant with the blood.
 The tube will then be centrifuged within one hour of collection at 2000 g for ten minutes.
 The plasma fraction from each tube will be aliquoted into 2-ml polypropylene tubes labeled with the unique patient identifier and timepoint--for the B (blue) tube at least 600 uL per aliquot and for the P (purple) tube, at least 200 uL.
-Samples will be snap frozen on dry ice or liquid nitrogen and stored at -80°C. Samples will be shipped to Cerus (plasma from blue top) or the University of Maryland (plasma from purple top) for analysis on dry ice for each subject following the last blood draw.
-Upon receiving all specimens, research lab personnel will inspect the sample integrity and document the conditions of the sample (tube seal, leakage of plasma).
-Samples for coagulation (plasma from blue top) will be shipped to ISR and coagulation analysis will be performed by ISR Blood Coagulation Research Division.
+Samples will be stored at -80°C. All samples will be shipped to the ISR on dry ice.
+Upon receiving all specimens, ISR research lab personnel will inspect the sample integrity and document the conditions of the sample (tube seal, leakage of plasma).
+ISR will ship plasma samples to Cerus and University of Maryland on dry ice for appropriate analysis of plasma samples.
+Samples for coagulation (plasma from blue top) will analyzed at the ISR and coagulation analysis will be performed by ISR Blood Coagulation Research Division.
 Analysis for thrombin generation will be performed at Cerus within 10 minutes of thaw at 37°C using commercially available assays that include quality controls; assays will be run in triplicate.
-Sample analysis for syndecan-1 and cytokines will be run with commercially available assays that include quality controls.
+University of Maryland (plasma from purple top) will analyze for syndecan-1 and cytokines which will be run with commercially available assays that include quality controls.
 ELISA samples will be run in duplicate.
 Samples shipped on dry ice will be stored in a -80°C freezer upon receipt.
 Precautions during sample handling will include gloves and eye protection.

 CNTR will purchase all shipping materials needed for specimen shipping and distribute to each enrolling site.
 Training on specimen handling and shipping will be provided via Webex at the beginning of the study and periodically throughout the enrollment period.